 The winter season here in France can sometimes seem to drag on and this year that is certainly true.
-The first flurry of snow came at the end of October, and now as we approach the end of February, winter is once again upon us with a vengeance.
+The first flurry of snow came at the start of November, and as we enter March winter is once again upon us with a vengeance.
 Gardening opportunities at the moment are few and far between, so when one comes along I jump on it with pleasure, no matter how small the job, it brings a small ray of light.

 I think that choosing the right variety here in France can be somewhat daunting, the shelves are laden with different types so how on earth do you choose the right one?
 To be honest, no variety is fool-proof, a long hot summer here in France can spell disaster for even the greatest of yielding potatoes.